 Methodology

 This index draws on Q1 and Q2 2026 dispatch-volume estimates from operator filings and Texas DMV livery roster data, GBTA Foundation ground-transportation working-group materials, BLS occupational data for the Dallas-Fort Worth-Arlington MSA, NLA (National Limousine Association) member operator standards, BTN’s 2025 ground-rate benchmark survey, and operator-level public disclosures including Entrepreneur and Business Insider coverage where the operator’s market posture is documented in third-party trade reporting.
-Operator ranking reflects structural position in the DFW corporate market — dispatched fleet count, account posture, segment fit, dual-airport coverage, and Uptown-Las Colinas-Plano-Frisco corridor penetration — not promotional positioning.
-Rate ranges cited are negotiated corporate floors as of mid-2026; published retail rates run 10 to 20 percent higher across the index.
+Operator ranking reflects structural position in the DFW corporate market — dispatched fleet count, account posture, segment fit, dual-airport coverage, published-rate transparency, and Uptown-Las Colinas-Plano-Frisco corridor penetration — not promotional positioning.
+Rate ranges cited are negotiated corporate floors as of mid-2026; published retail rates run 10 to 20 percent higher across the resident-fleet pool.

 Where an operator is headquartered outside Dallas-Fort Worth, that is flagged explicitly.
 Cross-city retainer fit is treated as a separate structural feature rather than a substitute for DFW-resident dispatch capacity.